 I have a foundation in studio art, but I always struggled to capture the realistic images that I envisioned.
 This led me to create abstract paintings and drawings, and to focus on large group projects such as building sets and props for theater and film.

-I began experimenting with digital photography when I was working at a punk music venue.
+I began experimenting with digital photography when I was a sound engineer at a punk music venue.
 I have many memories of playing with various techniques on the grimy floor, dodging moshing feet.
 When I discovered the “multiple exposure” mode in my camera, I was enthralled by the abstraction of reality.
 Every shot became image layered upon image, a distortion of bodies swinging guitars.

-I moved to Los Angeles for school, where I got a degree in Sociology from UCLA.
-I found within this academic topic a new way of looking at the art world.
+I moved to Los Angeles for school, where I obtained my degree in Sociology from UCLA.
+I later returned to study mortuary science at Cypress College, and currently work as an Embalmer.
+I found within these academic topics a new way of looking at the art world.
 All forms of art are connected.
-My experience as a studio artist has given me patience.
+My experience as a studio artist has given me patience and freedom to play with different materials.
 My experience on film and theater sets has given me a very detail oriented eye.
 My experience in the music scene as well as studying sociology has shown me how invaluable community and collectivity is.
-I create unique artwork because I know how important art is as a tool for social change.
+My day to day experiences as a mortician working with chemicals as art, setting up Viewings as art, and guiding families through mourning processes all connect to my practice.
+As a Queer artist I create unique artwork because I know how important art is as a tool for social change and community building.